mkuf/prind/README.md

 ```

 ### Input Shaper Calibration
-Note:
->Running a host_mcu process on a RaspberryPi to access its GPIO pins is currently not possible when running in Docker.
-Feel free to contribute if you have a Solution for this.
+Using input shaper requires an accelerometer.
+If you choose to connect this to your hosts GPIO pins, make sure to enable the `hostmcu` profile described in the `Additional Profiles` section above.

-Using input shaper requires an accelerometer that is directly connected to your printers mainboard.
-Follow the Docs on [Measuring Resonances](https://www.klipper3d.org/Measuring_Resonances.html), to set up your Printer accordingly.
+Follow the Docs on [Measuring Resonances](https://www.klipper3d.org/Measuring_Resonances.html), to set up your Printer.

 After running `TEST_RESONANCES` or `SHAPER_CALIBRATE`, Klipper generates csv output in /tmp.
 To further analyze this data, it has to be extracted from the running klipper container.
 ```